TiraLabra/2022_p3/kalvot/lecture.md

     - The intention is to get familiar with reading code written by others
     - It is also important to get feedback
     - Maximum points for each review is **4**
+    - Requirements for grade 5 include making both reviews

 # Conduct of the course

 - At the end of the course there will be a mandatory **demo session**
-    - Each student presents their project for about 5 minutes
+    - Each student presents their project for about 10 minutes
     - Every student is present for the entire session
     - The project does not have to be completely done at the demo session
 - There is **no course exam**